 BENEFITS OF FENNEL

 Fennel is a root vegetable that’s very high in fiber, vitamin C and potassium as well as being a great source of iron, calcium, copper, zinc and selenium, vitamin A, vitamin B6, vitamin K and folate.
-Whether you’re eating the fennel seeds, bulbs, stalk or leaves, the entire plant is rich in nutrients and advantageous for our overall health.
+Whether you’re eating the fennel seeds, bulbs, stalk or leaves, the entire plant is rich in nutrients and advantageous for our overall h

 Supports Skin Health